recurly/recurly-commerce-docs/docs/CUSTOMER PORTAL/cancellation-and-churn-prevention-flows.md

 * **Targeted incentives**: Offer discounts, free add-ons, or trial extensions tailored to each subscriber segment.
 * **Dynamic alternatives**: Suggest plan swaps, frequency changes, or payment deferrals as retention levers.

-By strategically presenting these options at the moment of cancellation, you can reduce churn and stabilize your MRR—all without writing a single line of code.
+By strategically presenting these options at the moment of cancellation, you can reduce churn and stabilize your MRR, all without writing a single line of code.

+## Create a cancellation flow

+1. **Navigate** to **Customer Portal**.